Yougain/burmilla_os_efi/README.md

 ## rancher_os_efi
 # create_rancheros_efi_iso
   A script for creating an iso image of RancherOS installer with EFI.<br>
+  CAUTION: Do not alter label of iso image.
+The label must be 'rancheros', or installer fails.
   ```
   $ ./create_rancheros_efi_iso
   　...... # Downloading RancherOS and Ubuntu iso images.